 Other recipes to try

-Air Fryer Zucchini fries – can’t get enough zucchini?
+Air Fryer Zucchini Fries – can’t get enough zucchini?
 These fries are crispy on the outside, tender on the inside!
 A healthy version of your favorite finger food!

 Print